ii404/openshift-galera-mariadb/hooks/README.md

 Dot Point Logic:
 - **Publish:** If we're uninitialized (ie. db-init=0) lets broadcast our random username and passwords we generated in the install script
 - **Publish:** Otherwise, we're already initialized so let's share our password around the cluster
+- **Publish:** Or, we're still waiting for passwords (ie. db-init=2) so we stay quiet

 - **Subscribe:** If we're uninitialized, every time a gear broadcasts their login details we grab it and build the values into an array and save it.
 - > Once we've hit got a minimum of 3 values, we do a dumb check to validate which has the lowest value.
 This check will end up with the same result accross all the gears.
 - > We save the user:pass with the lowest value and state DB-INIT=1

-- **Subscribe:** However if we've got a state of initialized, this could mean we're either genuinely initialized OR just faking it
+- **Subscribe:** However if we've got a state of db-init=2, this could mean we're still waiting for passwords
-- > Any new user:pass we receive should be sanitized so let's accept them.
+- > Any new user:pass we receive should be sanitized so let's accept them all

 **MARIADB-NODE**
 MARIADB-NODE has two functions: